Aryan-Jhaveri/mcp-brockevents/README.md

 - Fetch and parse the Brock University events RSS feed
 - Search for events by keyword
 - Get upcoming events for a specified number of days
-- Filter events by date
+- Filter events by date or date range
+- Filter events by time of day (morning, afternoon, evening)
 - Browse event categories
 - Filter events by category
+- Get specialized views (this week, next week, weekend events)
+- Get detailed information for specific events

 ## Installation